EasyVista Acquires Goverlan to Expand Product Capabilities Toward Self-Healing

 We are actively working to address GDPR compliances for all our EU resident users by conducting the following:

 We have also created a Privacy Dashboard from where you can control your privacy settings.
 To access it, go to the footer section of any page and click on My Privacy Settings.

-If you have any questions about this statement, or the status of Goverlan Inc.’s GDPR compliance, please send your request to firstname.lastname@example.org.
+If you have any questions about this statement, or the status of Goverlan LLC.’s GDPR compliance, please send your request to firstname.lastname@example.org.